joshaber/tunnels-test/README.md

 1. Run `gh api /user/codespaces/$CODESPACE_NAME?internal=1 | jq .connection.tunnelProperties > tunnel.json`
 1. Run `yarn server`
 1. Open another terminal and run the test a number of times: `for i in {1..10}; do yarn start; done`
-1. These will fail after the first run
+1. These will fail after the first run with `Error: Port 3000->3000 is already in the collection.`
+    - _Should_ this fail?
+It doesn't seem like it.
 1. Comment out the `refreshPorts` call after deleting the existing port (search for "Comment these lines out")
 1. Run the test a number of times again: `for i in {1..10}; do yarn start; done`
 1. See `refreshPorts` hang waiting for a response: